Titan (moon): Tectonics and cryovolcanism

 Through Cassini RADAR mapping of Titan's surface, numerous landforms have been interpreted as candidate cryovolcanic and tectonic features by multiple authors.
-A 2016 analysis of mountainous ridges on Titan revealed that ridges are concentrated in Titan's equatorial regions, implying that ridges either form more frequently in or are better preserved in low-latitude regions.
+A 2016 analysis of mountainous ridges on Titan revealed that ridges are concentrated in Titan's equatorial regions.
 The ridges—primarily oriented east to west—are linear to arcuate in shape, with the authors of the analysis comparing them to terrestrial fold belts indicative of horizontal compression or convergence.
 They note that the global distribution of Titan's ridges could be indicative of global contraction, with a thickened ice shell causing regional uplift.

 The identification of cryovolcanic features on Titan remains controversial and inconclusive, primarily due to limitations of Cassini imagery and coverage.
 Cassini RADAR and VIMS imagery revealed several candidate cryovolcanic features, particularly flow-like terrains in western Xanadu and steep-sided lakes in the northern hemisphere that resemble maar craters on Earth, which are created by explosive subterranean eruptions.
-The likeliest cryovolcano features is a complex of landforms that includes two mountains, Doom Mons and Erebor Mons; a large depression, Sotra Patera; and a system of flow-like features, Mohini Fluctus.
-Between 2005 and 2006, parts of Sotra Patera and Mohini Fluctus became significantly brighter whilst the surrounding plains remained unchanged, potentially indicative of ongoing cryovolcanic activity.
-Indirect lines of evidence for cryovolcanism include the presence of Argon-40 in Titan's atmosphere.
+The most probable feature of cryovolcanism is a complex of landforms that includes two mountains, Doom Mons and Erebor Mons; a large depression, Sotra Patera; and a system of flow-like features, Mohini Fluctus.
+Between 2005 and 2006, parts of Sotra Patera and Mohini Fluctus became significantly brighter whilst the surrounding plains remained unchanged, a potential indicator of ongoing cryovolcanic activity.
+One indirect line of evidence for cryovolcanism is the presence of Argon-40 in Titan's atmosphere.
 Radiogenic ^{40}Ar is sourced from the decay of ^{40}K, and has likely been produced within Titan over the course of billions of years within its rocky core. ^{40}Ar's presence in Titan's atmosphere is thus supportive of active geology on Titan, with cryovolcanism being one possible method of bringing the isotope up from the interior.